ShadowPlayer34/InstagramClone/README.md

   <li>Enter your email and password if you already have an account, otherwise tap on registration button</li>
 </ol>
 <h2>User Guide</h2>
-<p>After installation and configuration, you can already use the application.<br> When you enter the application, you immediately see the schedule for today, the circled lesson is the next lesson.
-Orange near the lesson means that this is a lecture, and blue is everything else<br> On the second tab, the schedule for the next day.<br> On the third tab, you can see the schedule for each day.<br> And on the fourth is the application settings, in this tab you can enable background music for the application</p>
+<p>After installation and configuration, you can already use the application, but unfortunately, at the moment the application is not fully connected to the server and it uses test data.<br>
 <h2>Pictures</h2>
 <h3>Dark Theme</h3>
 <div>